- More than 99 per cent of Canadians have a bank account

 - There are many low interest rate cards to choose from and more than 30 have an interest rate of under 13 per cent.

-Canadians can also use the extensive and growing branch banking system for in-person service, in many cases seven days a week and in the evening.
+Customers can also use the extensive and growing branch banking system for in-person service, in many cases seven days a week and in the evening.
 And you can drop into a Canadian bank branch in many parts of the U.S. and in a growing number of countries around the globe.

-Consumer education and financial literacy
+Consumer education and financial and digital literacy

 Canadians trust and value their banks